zukakosan/bicep-webdb-quickstrater/README.md

 # bicep-webdb-quickstrater
-This repository can be used for quick depoloyment of web-db system using IaaS as web server and PostgreSQL as database. `main.bicep` deploys the components of the architecture bellow.
+This repository can be used for quick depoloyment of web-db system using IaaS as web server and Azure Data base for PostgreSQL as database. `main.bicep` deploys the components of the architecture bellow.

 ## Architecture
 The overall architecture is like bellow.
 You can depoloy Azure Bastion as well by setting parameter(`bastionEnabled == 'Enabled'`).
 On Web Virtual Machines, apache is installed respectively by `cloud-init.yml`.